 Good job prospects, decent pay and conditions, rewarding work… All in all, nurses Down Under seem to have it pretty good.

-In fact there’s such a shortage of qualified health workers in Australia that it’s very much a worker’s market.
-And while it’s unlikely many nurses go into the profession for the cash, those in Oz on a working holiday visa could find themselves suddenly more flashpacker than backpacker.
+In fact as there’s a shortage of qualified health workers in Australia it’s very much a worker’s market.
+And while it’s unlikely many nurses go into the profession for the cash, those in Oz on a Working Holiday visa could find themselves suddenly more flashpacker than backpacker.

 Most important is registering.
 It’s easy to do online, but you need to do it with the Nurses Board of every state or territory you intend to work in.
 It can cause delays later if you don’t get it sorted straight away.